xarantolus/filtrite/README.md

 These lists are regularly updated automatically using GitHub Actions.

 **Note**: I'm not 100% sure if all list formats that are used are actually supported by the ruleset generation tool (as the output indicates some failures).
-If you have a comment on that, please
+If you have a comment on that, please open an issue :)

 ### Contributing
 This program is designed in a way that allows easily adding new lists.